 11.1 Delivery via Thinkific

 Products are hosted and delivered through the Platform.
 Access to purchased Products is provided by directing you to the relevant Thinkific site upon confirmation of payment.
+Where a Product is sold on a pre-sale basis in accordance with Section 6A, access will be granted on the stated delivery date and may be provided by manual enrolment by the Company on the Platform.
+You will be notified by email when access has been granted.
 You are responsible for ensuring that you have a compatible device, operating system, browser, and internet connection capable of accessing the Platform.

 11.2 Platform Availability